 The Department of Health and Human Services’ Office for Civil Rights (OCR) has issued its eighth HIPAA financial penalty of 2019.
 Sentara Hospitals has agreed to settle possible breaches of the HIPAA Privacy and Breach Notification Rules and will pay a penalty of $2.175 million and will adopt a corrective action plan to remedy areas of noncompliance.

 Sentara runs 12 acute care hospitals in Virginia and North Carolina and has more than 300 care facilities in these states.
 OCR began a compliance investigation in response to a complaint from a patient on April 17, 2017.
-The patient had reported receiving a bill from Sentara including another patient’s protected health data.
+The patient reported receiving a bill from Sentara including another patient’s protected health information.

 Sentara did make the breach known to OCR, but the breach report stated that only eight people had been impacted, when the mailing had been misdirected and 577 people had had some of their PHI impermissibly disclosed.
 OCR found that those 577 patients had their information merged with 16,342 different guarantor’s mailing labels.